In-situ conservation: Gene sanctuary

+A gene sanctuary is an area where plants are conserved.
+It includes both biosphere reserves as well as national parks.
+Biosphere reserves are developed to be both a place for biodiversity conservation as well as sustainable development.
+The concept was first developed in the 1970s and include a core, buffer and transition zones.
+These zones act together to harmonize the conservation and development aspects of the biosphere.

+Since 2004, and 30 years following the invention of the biosphere reserve concept, there have been about 459 conservation areas developed in 97 countries.

 Benefits

 One benefit of in situ conservation is that it maintains recovering populations in the environment where they have developed their distinctive properties.
 Another benefit is that this strategy helps ensure the ongoing processes of evolution and adaptation within their environments.
 As a last resort, ex situ conservation may be used on some or all of the population, when in situ conservation is too difficult, or impossible.
 The species gets adjusted to the natural disasters like drought, floods, forest fires and this method is very cheap and convenient.

 Reserves

-Wildlife and livestock conservation is mostly based on nothing.
-This involves the protection of wildlife habitats.
-Also, sufficiently large reserves are maintained to enable the target species to exist in large numbers.
-The population size must be sufficient to enable the necessary genetic diversity to survive within the population, so that it has a good chance of continuing to adapt and evolve over time.
+Wildlife and livestock conservation involves the protection of wildlife habitats.
+Sufficiently large reserves must be maintained to enable the target species to exist in large numbers.
+The population size must be sufficient to enable the necessary genetic diversity to survive, so that it has a good chance of continuing to adapt and evolve over time.
 This reserve size can be calculated for target species by examining the population density in naturally occurring situations.
 The reserves must then be protected from intrusion or destruction by man, and against other catastrophes.